cesar05gabriel/SwtwmdPermittingMVP/README.md

 - Data persistence using Prisma + PostgreSQL

 - A database schema following the requirements of the exercise

-- Pseudocode and design diagrams describing the flow of the application

 ## Tech Stack